 The separate plug-in venturi has an internal diameter of 7 mm.
 The application of Maris Dislers’ very useful Excel calculator confirms that in combination with the 4 mm diameter spraybar, this provides an effective choke area of 12.093 mm2.
 According to Maris’s calculator, this is a very useable set-up for free flight or control line performance applications using suction feed where maximum power is the goal rather than optimal suction.
 The calculator tells us that the combination should work OK provided the engine speed is kept above 9,917 RPM.
 Since we would expect an engine exhibiting these design features to operate at a considerably higher speed than that, this combination of spraybar and venturi diameters should work fine for this engine.

 The final component to be described is the backplate.
 This is another gravity die-casting in light alloy.
 It has a small protrusion at one edge of its internal recess between two of the mounting holes, which normally indicates an internal shelf to provide piston skirt clearance.
 However, there’s no such shelf in this instance – the internal installation spigot is a perfect cylinder.
 It appears that the manufacturer may have contemplated the use of this casting in a different design which did require such clearance.

 The backplate is secured using four countersunk head 3 mm machine screws – another quality touch.
 As with the cylinder fasteners, these screws were apparently made by Drenkhahn himself.
-Countersunk screws create a very elegant appearance due to their heads being flush with the component being secured.
+Countersunk screws create a very elegant appearance due to their heads being flush with the outer surface of the component being secured.
 They also have a greatly reduced tendency to work loose due to the wedging action of the tapered countersink.
 However, they do impose considerable wedge-induced bursting stresses upon the surrounding material which can result in cracking of the eyelets in the casting if too much force is used.
 Snug but not too tight is the condition to aim for!